Adamage/tutorials/simple_applications/pytorch/mnist/README.md

 Now we apply the model wrapping function, which will perform a shallow copy of the PyTorch model.
-To perform the machine learning operations, we also will use the Stochastic Gradient Descent with no momentum [SGD](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/reference.html#poptorch.optim.SGD).
+To train the model, we also will use the Stochastic Gradient Descent with no momentum [SGD](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/reference.html#poptorch.optim.SGD).

 ```python